Membrane Micro-Compartments

 - Transfer it into pharmaceutically relevant cell systems.

-- Assess our system with clinically relevant membrane proteins for their suitability to solve 3D structures in complex with clinical drugs.
+- Achieve proof-of-concept and assess our system with clinically relevant membrane proteins for their suitability to solve 3D structures in complex with clinical drugs.

 - Evaluate its suitability for membrane protein production.